spences10/twitter-bot-playground/README.md

 const bot = new Twit(config)
 ```

-On your [`Google spreadsheet`][google-sheets] you'll need to have a header defined and then add your links
+On your [`Google spreadsheet`][google-sheets] you'll need to have a header defined and then add your links, we'll use the following for an example:

 |links|
 |---|